-In our previous blog, we wrote about the Divine signals that are continuously sent to humans.
+In our previous insight, we wrote about the Divine signals that are continuously sent to humans.

 There was a man who believed very strongly that if anything happened, he would be saved by God Himself.

 One day it happened!
 There was a flood and he would finally be able to prove that his faith was very, very strong.
 No matter how hard the people tried to get him, he would stay, knowing that God would save him.
 The water kept rising.
 It was already so high that people had to evacuate with boats.
 The villagers passing by kept asking him to come along and he kept telling them God would save him.
 They would see when the time came.

 When the water had already reached the first floor of his house, another boat passed by.
 People kept asking him along and again he said with great conviction that God would save him.
 He continued to believe strongly that God Himself would somehow pick him up and bring him to safety.

 The water kept rising and eventually he sat on the ridge of the roof of his house.
 Another boat passed by, and again he insisted that his trust in God was so strong that God would save him personally.